edoardottt/scilla/README.md

   - [ ] Tests

-  - [ ] Print the progress percentage value when CR is pressed (not in output doc) ?
+  - [ ] HTML output

+  - [ ] Recursive Web crawling for subdomains and directories

   - [ ] Check input and if it's an IP try to change to hostname when dns or subdomain is active